fredrikaurdal/next-poc/README.md

 ### 2.1.
 Introduction

-I have built an application using Next.js that follows the requirements initially outlined in the assignment.
+I have built an application using Next.js that follows the requirements initially outlined in an assignment.

 All required functionality has been included.
 However, I have made certain technical choices as a way to explore the technologies I’m using.
 In a production application it would make more sense to render some parts of the app differently, changing the error checking logic and further refactoring to make the structure and data flow clearer.